Bennigan’s Monte Cristo Sandwich Copycat Recipe

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-What Makes the Bennigan’s Monte Cristo Sandwich So Good?
+What makes the Bennigan’s Monte Cristo so special?

 Bennigan’s Monte Cristo Sandwich Ingredients